rather-labs/move-stylus/documentation/src/evm_specifics/cross_contract_calls.md

 > [!WARNING]
 > Since delegated calls execute code in the context of the calling contract, that means that the calling contract's storage is the one that is modified.
 >
-> When interacting with objects from a caller conntrct, you **must** specify the module name and address where the object is defined using the `#[ext(external_struct, module_name = ..., address = ...)]` attribute.
+> When interacting with objects from a caller conntrct, you **must** specify the module name and address where the object is defined using the `#[ext(external_struct(module_name = ..., address = ...))]` attribute.
 That is because objects with the same name can be defined in different modules.
 Those objects are different by definition and the Move compiler needs to know which one to use.
 >
 > If you don't specify the module name and address, the object you are trying to interact will not be found and a runtime error will be thrown.